MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/prepare.md

 For more information about how the Azure AD proxyAddress attribute is populated, see [How the proxyAddresses attribute is populated in Azure AD](https://support.microsoft.com/help/3190357/how-the-proxyaddresses-attribute-is-populated-in-azure-ad).

-You can use Azure AD PowerShell to confirm that an account can be used by Azure Rights Management and the email addresses that are assigned to that account.
+You can use Azure AD PowerShell to confirm that an account can be used by Azure Rights Management by verifying the user or group has an email address assigned as one of the Azure AD **proxyaddresses** value.
 For example:

 	get-msoluser | select display name, proxyaddresses